ItsJohnTheDeveloper/smart-homes-data-visualization/README.md

 ## Setup

-First install dependenciess
+First install dependencies

 `npm i`

-## Developing Locally in dev mode

-First pull in a copy of the environment variables from GitHub

-`figure out github secrets`

-Next, run the app
+## Creating a Development Build

+To start the React application

 `npm run start`

-## Creating a build locally
+## Creating a Production Build

-Ports listed:
--3000 `npm run start`
--5000 `npm run build`

 Create a build directory and run it